MIT-CAVE/cave_app/cave_api/README.md

     - For now, you can log in with:
         - Username: `admin`
         - Password: The password you set when creating the app (stored in `your_app/.env`)
-4. Click on the sessions icon (top left of the page - furthest icon to the right)
+4. Click on the app page:
-    - Create a new session named `s1`
-    - You should now be looking at the app for `static_model`
+    - You should now be looking at the app for your currently selected example.
-5. Now edit the `static_model`:
+5. Now edit `your_app/cave_api/cave_api/examples/api_command.py`:
-    - Edit `<your_app>/cave_api/cave_api/static_model/api.py`
-        - In this file, there is one large `example` variable (a python dictionary) that creates all the needed API values in one place.
-        - In the `example` dictionary edit `appBar.data` to add the following key:
+    - In the block `if command == "init"` add the following key to `appBar.data`:
         ```
-            "myButton":{
-                "name": "My Button",
+        "sayHelloButton": {
             "icon": "md/MdFlag",
-                "apiCommand": "myCommand",
+            "apiCommand": "sayHello",
             "type": "button",
-                "bar": "upperRight",
+            "bar": "lowerLeft",
-                "order":7,
-            }
+        },
         ```
-        - Near the end of the file after:
+    - Near the end of the file after the `elif command == "myCommand"` block and before raising an exception, add the following code:
         ```
-            if command == 'reset':
+        elif command == "sayHello":
+            # Send a message to the user
+            socket.notify("Hello World!")
+            # Print a message to the terminal
+            print("Hello World!")
-                  return example
+            return session_data
         ```
-            Add the following code:
-            ```
-            if command == 'myCommand':
-                print ("Hello World!")
-            ```
-6. Going back to Chrome, click the refresh button just above the lightning bolt on the app bar (left hand side of the page) to update your data.
+6. Going back to Chrome, in the top left corner click on the 3 sliders icon and choose the `api_command.py` example.
+If you are on the current exmaple, you might need to click on the refresh button just below the 3 sliders.
-    - You should now see your new button (the flag).
+    - You should now see your new button (the flag) in the bottom left corner.
-    - Click on your button to see the output `Hello World!` printed in your terminal.
+    - Click on your button to see the output `Hello World!` sent to the chrome page as a notification and printed in your terminal.

 ## Adding Requirements to the API

 Python requirements can be added to the API by adding line items to `your_app/cave_api/requirements.txt`.
-- **NOTE**: These requirements should not be added in the `your_app/requirements.txt` or `utils/extra_requirements.txt` files as these are designed for server use.
+- **NOTE**: These requirements should **not** be added in the `your_app/requirements.txt` or `your_app/utils/extra_requirements.txt` files as these are designated for server use.

 Once added in this requirements file, your docker environment will be updated the next time you start it (cave run, cave test ...).
+It is possible that you may experience issues after adding these requirements.
+To debug this, try running your app in verbose mode `cave run -v` to see if there are any errors.

 You may have to kill your current running app to get this change.
 To do this, use `Ctrl + C` in the terminal running your app.